Microcredentials: 2025 Statistics, Impact, and Why They Are the Future of Education and Work

 - Human skills focus: communication, leadership, and critical thinking remain highly demanded.

-POK is at the intersection of these trends:
+POK – Proof of Knowledge is at the intersection of these trends:

 - Issues blockchain-verifiable digital credentials.